-Decision: Suzie is not eligible to be counted in the Census as the family's decision to spend time overseas during the school term was within their control.
-Financial impact is not considered as meeting the 'Beyond the control of' test.
+Decision: Suzie is not eligible to be counted in the Census because the family's decision to spend time overseas during the school term was within their control.
+Decisions based on financial impact do not meet the 'Beyond the control of' test.